dustinknopoff/gatsby-portfolio/content/rust/bashdoc2.md

 - "Let me expand this into a `mod`, play around with that stuff."
 - "Maybe I should make this more generic, exporting in json maybe?"
 - "Why hardcode the delimiters?
 Make it like a config thing."
 - "Play around with `clap`?
-Make it a geniune CLI."
+Make it a genuine CLI."

 you get the gist.
 It goes from a quick little script to a potentially monolithic project.